derekburgess/jaws/IMPLEMENTATION_PLAN.md

 - [x] Declare development/test dependencies, including pytest, without changing analytical runtime behavior.
 - [x] Add one documented command that creates a supported Python 3.12 development environment.
-- [ ] Record actual package versions used for Benchmark 0.
+- [x] Record actual package versions used for Benchmark 0 in the canonical environment artifact.
 - [x] Add a test collection command and separate correctness, Neo4j, synthetic-quality, and real-PCAP-quality invocations.
 - [x] Verify a clean checkout can run the correctness tests without API credentials, a live capture interface, Neo4j, or a downloaded embedding model where those are not logically required.